Elliptically Distributed Lozenge Tilings of a Hexagon: Elliptic difference operators

 In what follows $h_k$ ($h'_k$) is the location of the $k$-th particle on the vertical line $i=t$ ($i=t+1$) in the $(i,j)$ frame (note according to the $t \to t+1$ dynamics the particles move either up or down by $1/2$).
-We can prove the following proposition:
+The following proposition links difference operators with combinatorics.

-\begin{proposition} For $A,B,C,D,E,F$ and $z_k = F q^{h_k}$ given by \eqref{parmatching}, the summands in
+\begin{Proposition} For $A$, $B$, $C$, $D$, $E$, $F$ and $z_k = F q^{h_k}$ given by \eqref{parmatching}, the summands in

-(see \eqref{diffop}), appropriately normalized using \eqref{sum}, are equal to the transition probabilities (entries in the stochastic matrix) $P^{S,t}_{t+} (H,H')$ defined in \eqref{t+} (after switching coordinates from $(x,y)$ back to $(i,j)$).
-This statement also holds for:
+$($see equation \eqref{diffop}$)$, appropriately normalized using \eqref{sum}, are equal to the transition probabilities $($entries in the stochastic matrix$)$ $P^{S,t}_{t+} (H,H')$ defined in~\eqref{t+}, after switching coordinates from $(x,y)$ back to $(i,j)$.
+This statement also holds for

-\end{proposition}
+\end{Proposition}

-\begin{proof} I will only prove the statement for $\D(A,B,C)$ and $t+$ (the equivalent statement for $\D(D,E,F)$ and $t-$ is proved much the same way).
-The proof is immediate in view of \eqref{parmatching}, the change of variables $(X,Y) \mapsto (H,H')$ in \eqref{t+} (to the $(i,j)$ coordinates) and the following observations.
+\begin{proof} We will only prove the statement for $\D(A,B,C)$ and $t+$ (the equivalent statement for $\D(D,E,F)$ and $t-$ is proved much the same way).
+The proof is immediate in view of~\eqref{parmatching}, the change of variables $(X,Y) \mapsto (H,H')$ in \eqref{t+} (to the $(i,j)$ coordinates) and the following observations.

-First, a choice of $\sigma_k \in \{ \pm 1\}$ for all $k$ in the definition of $\D(A,B,C)$ is equivalent to a choice of which particles move up/down from the position vector $H$ (at vertical line $t$) to the position vector $H'$ (at vertical line $t+1$).
+First, a choice of $\sigma_k \in \{ \pm 1\}$ for all $k$ in the definition of $\D(A,B,C)$ is equivalent to a~choice of which particles move up/down from the position vector $H$ (at vertical line $t$) to the position vector $H'$ (at vertical line~$t+1$).
 If $\sigma_k = 1$, the corresponding $k$-th particle at vertical position $h_k$ moves up to $h'_k = h_k+1/2$ (and if $\sigma_k=-1$, the $k$-th particle moves down).
-Next observe that in the univariate product appearing in any term of $(\D(A,B,C) 1) (...z_k...)$, we can change $\thp(u z_i^{-b})$ ($b=1,2$) to $\thp(z_i^{b}/u)$ by the reflection formula for theta functions and it will now match with the univariate product appearing in $P_{t+}^{S,t}$.
-The product $\prod_{k:y_k=x_k+1} (...) \prod_{y_k=x_k} (...)$ now indeed is identical (modulo constants independent of the particle positions) to $\prod_{k:h'_k=h_k+1/2} (...) \prod_{k:h'_k=h_k-1/2} (...)$ which is nothing more than $\prod_{k:\sigma_k=1} (...) \prod_{k:\sigma_k=-1} (...)$ in \eqref{diffop}.
+Next observe that in the univariate product appearing in any term of $(\D(A,B,C) 1) (\dots z_k\dots )$, we can change $\thp\big(u z_i^{-b}\big)$ ($b=1,2$) to $\thp\big(z_i^{b}/u\big)$ by the reflection formula for theta functions and it will now match with the univariate product appearing in~$P_{t+}^{S,t}$.
+The product $\prod\limits_{k\colon y_k=x_k+1} (\dots ) \prod\limits_{y_k=x_k} (\dots )$ now indeed is identical (modulo constants independent of the particle positions) to $\prod\limits_{k\colon h'_k=h_k+1/2} (\dots ) \prod\limits_{k\colon h'_k=h_k-1/2} (\dots )$ which is nothing more than $\prod\limits_{k\colon \sigma_k=1} (\dots ) \prod\limits_{k\colon \sigma_k=-1} (\dots )$ in \eqref{diffop}.